A guide to getting your personal seal in Japan

 There are three types of hanko: jitsu-in, ginko-in and mitome-in.

 • Mitome-in (“認印” in Japanese) is a seal of approval.
-It’s your regular, everyday hanko which you use for everyday things like receiving parcels.
-A mitome-in is not registered anywhere nor does it have any legal standing.
+It’s your regular, everyday hanko which you use for daily things like receiving parcels.
+A mitome-in is not registered anywhere, nor does it have any legal standing.

 • Ginko-in (“銀行印“ in Japanese) is a hanko for bank/financial transactions.
-You just register your Ginko-in with your bank(s).
+You simply need to register your ginko-in with your bank(s).
 (OPTIONAL) Your mitome-in may also double as a ginko-in.

 • Jitsu-in (“実印” in Japanese) has the strongest legal power of the three.
-They generally take longer to make and must be registered it at your city/ward office.
-You would use a jitsu-in when you buy a house/car, setting up a company; or when you sign a legally binding contract.
+They generally take longer to make and must be registered at your city/ward office.
+You would use a jitsu-in when you buy a house/car, set up a company; or when you sign a legally binding contract.

 II.
 Purchasing a hanko